FMIG Manual

 Academies of Family Physicians

 In addition to the AAFP, most states also have their own chapters.
-The associated philanthropic arm of the WAFP, The Washington Academy of Family Physicians Foundation, generously provides funding for our FMIG.
-The King County Academy of Family Physicians (KCAFP), the most active country academy in the country, also supports our FMIG.
+For example, the Seattle UW FMIG is generously supported by the philanthropic arm of the WAFP, the Washington Academy of Family Physicians Foundation.

 Career Seminar Series